Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

-Figure (\ref{phases_circle}) depicts the phases of Figure (\ref{phases_er}) around the unitary circle, at $t=20$ (the stationary regime), and the corresponding histogram of the absolute values of the sine of the phase difference along the edge connecting vertices $i$ and $j$.
-As we see, the optimized grids have typically much narrower phase differences $\phi_i - \phi_j$, and hence smaller transmitted power per edge.
+depicts the phases of Figure (\ref{phases_er}) around the unitary circle in the stationary regime, and the corresponding histogram of $\left|\sin\left(\phi_i-\phi_j \right) \right|$ for the edge connecting vertices $i$ and $j$.
+As we see, the optimized grids have typically narrower phase differences between connected vertices and, consequently, power is transmitted more homogeneously in the network.
 This has important implications for the power grid functioning.
 The phase difference between connected vertices is obviously related to the transmitted power, but also to the losses in the transmission lines \cite{watanabe2013}.
-The ability of keeping the phases closer to each other with the same value of the capacity $K$ has a important role in the search for efficiency.
+The ability of keeping the phases closer to each other with the same value of $K$ has a important role in the search for efficiency.

-We have also studied the robustness of the networks for edge removal.
-The size of the giant component $S(m)$ is a common topological measure employed in the analysis of how connected the power grid (or any other network) remains after taking down $m$ transmission lines \cite{zeng2012}.
-Figure \ref{edge_perc} shows the size $S(m)$ of the giant component as a function of the number $m$ of edges removed for the grids in figure \ref{optimization_from_er}.
-We have tested the robustness of the network against three different removals rules: random removal, where edges were randomly removed one after the other; degree product rule, where one removes first the edges with the highest product of the degrees of the vertices connected to them; and edge-betweenness rule, where the edges with highest edge-betweenness are removed first.
-For the last two removal rules, after each edge was deleted, the degrees of the vertices and the edge-betweenness for the whole network were recalculated.

-The results show that the optimized networks behavior with respect to edge removal is much similar to the non-optimized ones for the three cases studied.
-In order to increase the robustness for edge removal, it is possible to include in the optimization process a measure of robustness, as the ones proposed in \cite{zeng2012,schneider2011}, for example.
-It is rather simple to change the algorithm in such a way that an edge swap is accepted only if it increases both the synchronization order parameter and the robustness measure adopted.
-However, we can assure that our optimization procedure does not weaken the robustness of the original network against edge removals.
+We have also studied the robustness of the networks against edge removal.
+The size of the giant component $S(m)$ is a common topological measure employed in the analysis of how connected a network remains after removing $m$ edges \cite{zeng2012}.
+We have considered three different edge removals rules: random removal; the so-called degree product rule, where one removes first the edges with the highest product of the degrees of the vertices connected to them; and the so-called edge-betweenness rule, where the edges with highest edge-betweenness are removed firstly.
+Our analyses show that the behavior of optimal networks with respect to edge removal is much similar to the non-optimal case, for the three edge removals rules considered.
+In order to increase the robustness for edge removal, it is possible also to include in the optimization process a measure of robustness, as the ones proposed in \cite{schneider2011} and \cite{zeng2012}, for instance.
+It is straightforward to change the algorithm in such a way that an edge swap is accepted only if it increases both the synchronization order parameter and the adopted robustness measure.
+Nevertheless, our results shows that our optimization procedure does not weaken the robustness of the original network against edge removals.